Communication and Public Relations - PgDip/MSc - Video

 In this section

 This programme is suitable for graduates in any academic discipline as well as those already in employment who wish to enhance their existing skills.
-Applicants must have gained a degree in any subject from a recognized institution or an equivalent qualification.
+Applicants must have gained at least a 2:2 classification (Hons) in any subject from a recognized institution or an equivalent qualification.
 In exceptional circumstances, where an individual has experiential learning, a portfolio of written evidence demonstrating the meeting of graduate qualities may be considered as an alternative entrance route.
 Evidence used to demonstrate graduate qualities may not be used for exemption against modules within the programme.

 English Language Requirements